 The first run should be set the day before the competition.
 Both runs can be set on the same course but the second run must be re-set.

-6605.6.2 Setting Giant Slalom
+6605.6.2 Setting Giant Slalom, Slalom or Banked Slalom

-In setting a giant slalom the following principles should be observed:
+In setting a single course the following principles should be observed:

 6605.6.2.1 The First Gate